neelkamath/omni-chat-backend/README.md

 1. [Set up the auth system](docs/auth_setup.md) if you haven't already.
 1. To shut down: `docker-compose down`

 - The auth system's admin panel runs on http://localhost:80/auth/admin.
 The username is `admin`, and the password is the value of `KEYCLOAK_PASSWORD` in the `.env` file.
-Note that users must only be created and deleted via Omni Chat's API because custom user data gets stored on a DB separate from the auth system's.
+You can perform any operation in the admin panel except creating and deleting users because that would cause the chat DB to fall out of sync.
 - The `chat` service can be scaled freely.
 - The `chat` service is dependent on other services, such as `auth`.
 Please see the docs of the other services to operate them in production.
 For example, the `auth` service uses the [Keycloak](https://hub.docker.com/r/jboss/keycloak) image, which documents how to back up, restore, etc. it.
 - When restoring backups for the `chat-db` and `auth` services, make sure the backups had been taken at the same time because they're dependent on each other's state.